 7A.-(1) A person must not operate an unmanned aircraft to fly, at any height, over any part of any protected area declared under section 7.

-(2) Every operator of an unmanned aircraft who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$20,000 or to imprisonment for a term not exceeding 12 months or to both.
+(2) Every operator of an unmanned aircraft who contravenes subsection (1) shall be guilty of an offence.

-(3) In proceedings for an offence under subsection (2) -
+(2A) A person who is guilty of an offence under subsection (2) shall be liable on conviction -